cshen/tmux-floax/README.md

 FloaX - Floating panes in Tmux!
 ============

-🛑 Looking for help!
-Floax needs your help, looking for assistance maintaining this repo, issues and pull requests.
-Please email me at hi@omerxx.com 🙏
+CS: 21 Oct 2024 23:37.
+I failed to figure out why Meta keys do not work on macOS Thus I disabled the shortcut keys

 ![image](./img/floaxv3.png)

 ## Install 💻

-CS: 21 Oct 2024 23:37
-Change C-M-* keys to C-S-* , as I failed to figure out why Meta keys do not work on macOS

 Tmux version 3.3 or newer is required to use this plugin.